10 Best Blackstone Seasonings and Rubs, Ranked

 Pat proteins dry before seasoning.
 Moisture on the surface steams the food before the seasoning can crust.
 Paper towels, then season, then griddle.

 Watch sugar content at high heat.
-Brown sugar in a rub burns above 425°F. Use sugar-heavy seasonings in the cook zone (375–425°F), not the sear zone.
+Brown sugar in a rub burns above 425°F. Use sugar-heavy seasonings in the cook zone (375–425°F), not the sear zone — see the griddle temperature guide for zone temps.

 Build up in layers, not all at once.
 Season at the beginning, then add a small second application right before the flip for a layered flavor profile and crust.